Boys and Girls (album): Critical reception

 Writing retrospectively for AllMusic, critic Ned Raggett complimented the track "Slave to Love" and wrote "As a whole, Boys and Girls fully established the clean, cool vision of Ferry on his own to the general public.
 Instead of ragged rock explosions, emotional extremes, and all that made his '70s work so compelling in and out of Roxy, Ferry here is the suave, debonair if secretly moody and melancholic lover, with music to match."

+A retrospective review by critic Daniel Felsenthal in Pitchfork praised the album, awarding Boys and Girls a score of 8.5/10, while noting that "This is among the earliest mainstream pop records on which instrumental flourishes don’t seem played, as if on a cue, but placed, as if in a visual field.
+Each of the nine songs is like a room that you can wander, a gorgeous, ultra-designed space for daydreams.
+Cuts that were derided at the time for their aimlessness and repetition—“The Chosen One,” “Stone Woman”—now seem like showpieces that transform with each listen, their grooves bare scaffolding on which to hang surprising details."

 Critic Robert Christgau wrote: "His voice thicker and more mucous, his tempos dragging despite all the fancy beats he's bought, he runs an ever steeper risk of turning into the romantic obsessive he's always played so zealously."

 The 1992 edition of the Rolling Stone Album Guide gave the album three and half stars out of five: "Set in the richly synthesized mode of Avalon, Ferry's sixth album envelopes the listener in emotional subtleties and sonic nuance.
 Then it's over like a pleasant dream.
 Boys and Girls could stand a couple of more tunes along the memorable lines of "Slave to Love" or "Don't Stop the Dance."
 The 2004 New Rolling Stone Album Guide repeated the three-and-a-half star rating; "Boys and Girls, his first solo album after Roxy Music broke up, was his disco-friendly bid for solo stardom, and while it's too fluffy, it does have one of his greatest love songs ever, the hypnotic slow-dance "Slave to Love."

 In the 1985 Pazz & Jop Critics Poll by the Village Voice it was voted the 31st best album of the year.